Attribution of liability to United Kingdom companies: Torts

 Problems arise where serious torts, and particularly fatal injuries occur as a result of actions by company employees.
 All torts committed by employees in the course of employment will attribute liability to their company even if acting wholly outside authority, so long as there is some temporal and close connection to work.
-It is also clear that acts by directors become acts of the company, as they are "the very ego and centre of the personality of the corporation."
+It is also clear that acts by directors become acts of the company, as they are "the very ego and centre of the personality of the corporation".
 But despite strict liability in tort, civil remedies are in some instances insufficient to provide a deterrent to a company pursuing business practices that could seriously injure the life, health and environment of other people.
 Even with additional regulation by government bodies, such as the Health and Safety Executive or the Environment Agency, companies may still have a collective incentive to ignore the rules in the knowledge that the costs and likelihood of enforcement is weaker than potential profits.

 Crime

-Criminal sanctions remain problematic, for instance if a company director had no intention to harm anyone, no mens rea, and managers in the corporate hierarchy had systems to prevent employees committing offences.
+Criminal sanctions remain problematic, for instance if a company director had no intention to harm anyone, no mens rea, and managers in the corporate hierarchy had systems to prevent employees committing offences, as in Tesco Supermarkets v Nattrass (1972).
 One step toward reform is found in the Corporate Manslaughter and Corporate Homicide Act 2007.
 This creates a criminal offence for manslaughter, meaning a penal fine of up to 10 per cent of turnover against companies whose managers conduct business in a grossly negligent fashion, resulting in deaths.
 Without lifting the veil there remains, however, no personal liability for directors or employees acting in the course of employment, for corporate manslaughter or otherwise.
 The quality of a company's accountability to a broader public and the conscientiousness of its behaviour must rely also, in great measure, on its governance.